marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 Consumer Driven Contract Testing means we can share contracts (of service behavior) between both sides of the communication chain.
 This example will verify the `producer` side of this HTTP request / response exchange.
 <!-- Insert a pic -->

+[Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/) allows us to engage this method of development with ease.
+The next couple of sections explores this.

 ## Spring Cloud Contract Maven Plugin

 To get started, we will implement the build plugin that tells our build tool (Maven) to assemble a Verification test to our contract that we will write later.
 This test will extend the class we create in the `baseClassForTests` config element.
 Ensure we turn our [TestMode](https://cloud.spring.io/spring-cloud-contract/multi/multi__spring_cloud_contract_verifier_setup.html#gradle-configuration-options) to `Explicit` so verification happens through live socket HTTP request/response.